-- Briefs passengers and troops on use of seat belts, facilities, and border clearance requirements.
+- Briefs passengers and troops on the use of seat belts, facilities, and border clearance requirements.
 Dispenses meals and refreshments.

-- Demonstrates use of emergency equipment such as oxygen masks and life vests, and ensures access to escape hatches.
+- Demonstrates the use of emergency equipment such as oxygen masks and life vests, and ensures access to escape hatches.

 - Monitors cargo and passengers in-flight and assists passengers as required.

 - Conducts cargo and personnel airdrops according to directives.

 - Attaches extraction parachutes to cargo and platforms.

 - Inspects cargo and platforms, extraction systems and connects static lines.